ArchipelagoMW/Archipelago/worlds/generic/docs/setup_en.md

 #### On your local installation

-To generate a game on your local machine, make sure to install the Archipelago software, and ensure to select the Generate component, as well as ROM setup, if necessary.
+To generate a game on your local machine, make sure to install the Archipelago software, and ensure to select the `Generator` component, as well as the `ROM setup` for any games you will want to play.
 Navigate to your Archipelago installation (usually C:\ProgramData\Archipelago), and place the settings file you have either created or downloaded from the website in the `Players` folder.

 Run `ArchipelagoGenerate.exe`, and it will inform you whether the generation was successful or not.
 If successful, there will be an output zip in the `output` folder (usually named something like `AP_XXXXX.zip`).
-This will contain all relevant information to the session including the spoiler if one was generated.
+This will contain all relevant information to the session, including the spoiler log, if one was generated.

 ### Generating a multiplayer game